wrench-project/wrench/doc/source/wrench_102.rst

 WRENCH 102
 **********

-In WRENCH’s terminology, and *execution controller* is software that makes all decisions and takes all actions for executing some application workflow using cyberinfrastructure services.
+In WRENCH's terminology, and *execution controller* is software that makes all decisions and takes all actions for executing some application workflow using cyberinfrastructure services.
 It is thus a crucial component in every WRENCH simulator.
 WRENCH does not provide any